olincollege/SoftSysCompilingCaterpillars/reports/update.md

 #### Abitamim
 My goals were to become more familiar with memory management and low-level programming.
-I learned more about variable scoping, such as the fact that declaring a variable inside a loop or if statement doesn't necessarily clear it, like would be expected in python or other higher level languages.
-This fulfills the goal regarding memory management at some level, because I have to learn where and how much memory to allocate.
+I became more experienced with memory allocation, since a variable declared in a function could be reallocated to the exact same spot when the function is called again, unlike what is be expected in python or other higher level languages.
+This fulfills the goal regarding memory management at some level, because I have to consider and account for memory at any location.
 I learned this while debugging my translation of the C++ version of the lexer.
 Now, I am learning
 more about structs and using them in place of classes in the parser.
 A number of